Reusable or Disposable? The Plastic Dilemma

 Yogendra Anand/GT

-Plastics are widely used for packaging due to their durability and its ability to keep the product safe from water and dust.
-Manufacturers must find a greener alternative to packaging and make conscious efforts to retrieve their packaging for recycling and also reuse them in order to produce less plastics.
-However, plastic is plastic, and it still damages the environment, so what is the permanent solution?
+Plastics are widely used for packaging due to their durability and ability to keep the product safe from water and dust.
+However, plastic is plastic, and it damages the environment.

 Reusable plastics are not a popular choice among manufacturers as it requires additional cost to transport and process the procured plastic.
-This is a cost not every manufacturer wants to bear!
-Hence, despite being aware of the environmental impact, businesses resolve to disposable packaging.
+Not every manufacturer wants to bear that!

-Disposables have a great advantage over reusable plastics as they are easier and cheaper to manufacture, procure, and get rid of.
-This way, businesses do not take responsibility for the plastic waste generated once their product has been used or consumed.
+Plus disposables have a great advantage over reusable plastics as they are easier and cheaper to manufacture, procure, and get rid of.
+This way, businesses do not take responsibility for the waste generated once their product has been consumed.
 The ease involved in using disposables shuts out the conscience of many businesses, the price of which is paid by nature!

-However, many of the materials used in manufacturing plastic disposables are not recyclable or biodegradable.
-As a result, this waste ends up in the oceans, in landfills, or is incinerated.
+Many materials used in plastic disposables are not recyclable or biodegradable.
+Therefore, this waste is incinerated or ends up in landfills and oceans.

-Sustainable packaging materials are environmentally friendly since they are sourced, produced, and disposed of in a manner that radically reduces their environmental impact and carbon footprint.
+Sustainable packaging is sourced, produced, and disposed of in a manner that radically reduces their carbon footprint.
+Here are some materials to opt for:

 • Biodegradable plastics: These plastics decompose naturally in the environment without leaving any harmful residues behind.
 They are made from renewable sources such as sugarcane, cornstarch, etc.

-• Plant-based bioplastics: Bioplastics that are derived from plant sources such as algae, corn, etc, offer a renewable alternative to traditional petroleum-based plastics.
+• Plant-based bioplastics: Bioplastics that are derived from plant sources such as algae, corn, etc, offer a renewable alternative to conventional petroleum-based plastics.

 • Mushroom packaging: Mycelium, the root structure of mushrooms, is biodegradable and can be molded into various shapes for packaging.

-• Edible packaging: Such kind of innovative solutions involve creating packaging that is edible and dissolves in water.
-This would not only reduce waste but it is an out-of-the-box innovation and alternative to traditional packaging methods.
+• Edible packaging: Such packaging is edible and dissolves in water.
+It not only reduces waste but is an out-of-the-box innovation and alternative to traditional packaging methods.

 • Agricultural waste: Materials that are derived from agricultural by-products, such as wheat straw, can be used for packaging.

-• Seaweed packaging: Seaweed-based materials are biodegradable, renewable, and can be used for various kinds of packaging like film wraps and containers.
+• Seaweed packaging: Seaweed-based materials are biodegradable, renewable, and can be used for various kinds of packaging, as film wraps and containers.

 About the Contributors